MrCoffey/aws-rsync/Readme.md

 The configuration with GCP is quite different and requires a different approach since the authentication happens using a service account, this service account is created in the GCP GUI and most of the times needs to be stored as a Json file, then in your code the gcloud SDK will require the file.

-The service account should have the role "Storage Object Admin" so it can have full control of objects in the bucket (but not control of the bucket itself).
+The service account should have the role **Storage Object Admin** so it can have full control of objects in the bucket (but not control of the bucket itself).

 ### Permissions in the database